 A. See this page.

-A. The Gordon W. Prange Papers consist of both personal and professional papers and includes unpublished manuscripts, correspondence, interview notes and transcripts, research notes, articles, maps, and photographs.
+A. The Gordon W. Prange Papers consist of both personal and professional papers and include unpublished manuscripts, correspondence, interview notes and transcripts, research notes, articles, maps, and photographs.
 There are also materials related to Prange's tenure as a history professor at the University of Maryland and Prange's service as an historian for the US Army under General Douglas MacArthur during the Allied occupation of Japan.
-The Gordon W. Prange Papers are housed at the University Archives and may be used in the Maryland Room on the first floor of Hornbake Library North.
+The Gordon W. Prange Papers are housed in University Archives and may be used in the Maryland Room on the first floor of Hornbake Library North.
 For more information, send an email to askhornbake[at]umd.edu.
 A finding aid can be found in here.